theintencity/ezcall/README.md

 # ezcall
-Lightweight call signaling for WebRTC video conferencing
+Lightweight call signaling and peer-to-peer control of WebRTC video conferencing

+(This is work-in-progress and will be updated after paper submission)